 Add Some Plugins

 With your site almost ready to go at this point, it’s time to start thinking about WordPress plugins.
 These will help improve the functionality of your site and give you a host of new features.
-Here are some of our favourites:
+Here are some of our favorites:

 Akismet – The spam comment eradicator, never have to deal with spam comments again with this plugin.